 Biker gangs have changed.
-The Hell’s Angels of yesteryear are washed up and waging turf wars in retirement homes, and a new generation is roaming the road.
+The tough two-wheelers of yesteryear are washed up and waging turf wars in retirement homes, and a new generation is roaming the road.
 The violence and lawlessness of highways past are gone; these modern road dogs find solace in justice, an ice cold beer, and sunset photos that “kill it” on Instagram.

 They still roll in packs, but the garb of the new guard includes selvedge denim, vintage boots, and well-trimmed beards.
 They’ve traded their forefathers’ brass knuckles for Bluetooth headsets.
 Listen closely, and you’ll probably hear them discussing startup opportunities to “disrupt the motorcycle industry.”

 The Motorcycle Crate is built for the modern man who never turns down the open highway— unless it’s a work day, Tuesday night softball league, or the Sunday morning coffee and solitude period dedicated to “finding my bliss.”